Humber-Projects/surf-forecaster/README.md

 # Surf Forecaster

 This was a self-directed project done through a busy semester.
+The goal was to create a web app that would allow users to click on an interactive satellite map of the earth and have the app return general information about the waves in that area, averaged from the nearest 3 available buoy's data.

-I had the Google Maps' API sorted and the general layout completed.
+I had the map sorted out through Google Maps' API, and the general layout completed through JS/HTML/CSS.
 When it came time to start calling the NOAA's buoy's for data, I kept getting errors.

 Turns out: